1. Making Clothing

 Comprehensive accountability is paramount.
 It starts with an understanding of how materials are made, continues into a guarantee of workers’ conditions, and finishes with an appreciation for what it takes to get clothes to their destination.

 We are totally dedicated to using linen as the primary fabric across every piece of clothing we make.
-We exclusively use 100% European linen - sourced from highly accredited linen mills in Northern Ireland and Belgium – and 100% Italian Wool - sourced from the oldest mill in Northern Italy.
+We use 100% European linen - sourced from highly accredited linen mills in Northern Ireland and Belgium – and 100% Italian Wool - sourced from the oldest mill in Northern Italy.

-Linen -alongside the rest of the materials used in our clothes - is inherently sustainable and our supply chain is geographically compact, reducing our carbon footprint and making the most of local climates
+Linen and wool are inherently sustainable and our supply chain is geographically compact, reducing our carbon footprint and making the most of local climates.

 Locality & accountability of supply chain